ga-wdi-lessons/rails-many-to-many/README.md

 * We need to add some actions to our controller that handle this additional functionality.
 You'll do that for Tunr in the next exercise.
 * These will not correspond to RESTful routes.

+#### Routes

-There's more to this than just updating the Songs controller, but we've done some of the work for you...
+There's more to this than just updating the `Songs` controller, we also need to make sure that our application has routes to support "favoriting" and "unfavoriting".
+For the sake of convenience, we have already defined the desired routes for you...

 ```rb
 # config/routes.rb